iamsajidjaved/pogosticking/README.md

 ## TODO
 - **Clicking on Google Ads**: Implement functionality to detect and interact with Google Ads in search results.
-- **Moving Configuration to .env**: Migrate sensitive configurations (e.g., API keys, tokens) to a `.env` file for better security and maintainability.
+- **Moving Configuration to config.json**: Migrate sensitive configurations (e.g., API keys, tokens) to a `config.json` file for better security and maintainability.
 - **Formatting and Simplifying the Code**: Refactor the codebase to improve readability, reduce complexity, and follow consistent formatting standards.
+- **Integrate multiple Google domains**: Support searching on multiple Google domains such as `google.com` and `google.com.vn`.
+- **Integrate multiple browser languages**: Support browsing with different language settings, including English and Vietnamese.

 ## Notes
 - **Proxy Usage**: Ensure valid API keys for WWProxy or Shoplike.
 Without valid proxies, the script may fail.